 The CIOL Certificate in Translation is an undergraduate level 6 qualification in translation.
 So, it’s an equivalent level to a degree in translation studies (BA or BSc).
 In terms of the EU language framework, these qualifications reflect a C1 level of linguistic competence in the foreign language.

 What’s the difference between the CertTrans and the DipTrans?

 The CertTrans is a degree-level translation certificate.
 The DipTrans is a post-graduate translation certificate.
 Put simply, the DipTrans exam is harder to pass than the CertTrans exam.
 Both of these benchmark qualifications are awarded by the Chartered Institute of Linguists (CIOL) and are suitable for translators worldwide.
 Get more information about the difference between the DipTrans and the CertTrans.

 How much does the CertTrans exam cost?

-The approximate cost of sitting both units of the CertTrans is £600 including the exam fees and virtual centre fees (though the centre fees are being waived until the end of July 2022).
+The approximate cost of sitting both units of the CertTrans is £600 including the exam fees and virtual centre fees.
 You can sit each unit separately at a higher price.
 For the latest exam fees see the CertTrans page on the CIOL website.

 Can I sit the CertTrans Certificate in Translation at an exam centre?